Memrise vs Duolingo: Which of These Popular Language Learning Programs Is Right for You?

 Another metric to watch out for is your “Streak.”
 This refers to the number of days that you have met your daily XP goals.
 (You can set your goals in the “Settings” section.)

-There are also leaderboards that tell you your position vis-à-vis others.
+Duolingo also has leaderboards that tell you your position vis-à-vis others.

 I think the most important metric is the “Streaks” number, the number of consecutive days you have worked on Duolingo.
 Language learning needs consistency.
 If you work at it erratically, you will never reach fluency.
 So, you better make those “Streaks” as high as you possibly can.